 First you need to decide on the type of restaurant and concept you want to focus on.
 It’s easy to replicate your current restaurant model, but that might not be the most profitable opportunity.
 For example, your sit-down restaurant might be making a killing, but will another one do just as well or would you be better off with a casual take on your more formal concept?

-There are two types of data that can help you determine what type of restaurant your new location should be: broad restaurant industry data like Square’s Future of Restaurant Report and your own business data.
+There are two types of data that can help you determine what type of restaurant your new location should be: broad industry data and your own business data.

 Use your restaurant industry analysis

 When you created your business plan — which is now tucked away in a filing cabinet — you may have included an extensive industry analysis.
 While a lot may have changed since you first opened a restaurant, you can easily refine some of your findings to help you decide what your new location will look like.

 These specific components in your analysis can help you uncover opportunities for your next location:

 - Projected industry sales: Restaurant trends can tell you a lot about your next restaurant location.
 For example, the National Restaurant Association predicts total restaurant sales will reach $798 billion by the end of 2017, which is a 4.3-percent gain over the past year.
 Moreover, table-service restaurants have seen 3.5-percent growth, while quick-service restaurants have seen a 5.3-percent gain over the past year.
 This indicates a specific demand for fast-casual locations, which you could see as an opportunity to establish a second location as a fast-casual experience.

 - Demographic trends: When you initially researched your target customer, you made some assumptions.
 Now you can better analyze your own customers to make important decisions about your next location.
 Refine your original target demographic by looking for customer patterns at your restaurant (age, gender, economic status, etc.).
 Then think about what those customers are looking for in a restaurant.
 Why do these guests come to your restaurant and how can you better serve them in a new location?